banner website

 From here…

 At Maastricht University, sustainability is a cornerstone of our education programmes, our research and our everyday operations.
-The UM Sustainability Roadmap 2030, our new sustainability strategy, will guide that process.
+The UM Sustainability Roadmap 2030, our sustainability strategy, will guide that process.
 Going sustainable as a university is not a one-day task, nor a one-way street.
 It’s a path towards a goal that is always moving.
 Since ideas about what is sustainable change quite regularly, sustainability is not a box you check once and leave at that.

-…to various sustainable projects
+…to various sustainability projects

 Because sustainability is a fluid goal, our approach is flexible and multifaceted.
 We will highlight sustainability projects initiated by students, staff members, and the university itself.
 Some may focus on changing personal habits, others on improving the university grounds, but all of them bring us one step closer to our goals.